 You will need to arrange for your family member or friend to drive you home.
 To make your ride more comfortable, your driver should bring pillows for you to sit on, slide your seat back, and recline the seat slightly.
-Be sure to use your ice machine with the car adapter plugged into the cigarette lighter of your vehicle if this has been ordered.

-Whether traveling by vehicle or plane, it is vital that you do
+Whether traveling by vehicle or plane, it is vital that you do ankle pumps and walk for 10-15 minutes every 1 -2 hours.